×

 When we asked expats and global nomads about the quality of medical care in Brazil, they replied:

 "Brazil has a comprehensive public health system, providing free medical care to all citizens.
 Private health care is also available, and is often of a higher quality than public health care.
 Brazil has a large number of hospitals, clinics, and medical centers, and many of them are well-equipped and staffed with experienced professionals.
 Brazil also has a number of specialized medical centers, such as cancer treatment centers, and centers for the treatment of infectious diseases.
-In addition, Brazil has a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," wrote one expat living in Brazil.
+In addition, Brazil has a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," replied one expat when asked about moving to Brazil.

-"Compared to the US, is cheap and for "normal" health problems as good as if not better than the US, however, I have been away from the US for such a long time, my opinion may be very relevant," commented one expat living in Goiania.
+"Compared to the US, is cheap and for "normal" health problems as good as if not better than the US, however, I have been away from the US for such a long time, my opinion may be very relevant," stated one expat who made the move to Goiania.

 About the Author